ianfore/drs-compliance-suite/CONFIGURATION.md

 ## Overview

-The DRS compliance suite uses a user created config file which provides the compliance suite with information on how to test the DRS implementation.
+The DRS compliance suite uses a user created config file which provides the compliance suite with information to use for testing the DRS server.
+This config file contains the auth info needed for service info and a list of DRS objects for the compliance suite to use to test with.

 ## Config file